ergashev2000/ergashev2000/README.md

 <h1>Software Engineer | JavaScript (TypeScript) | React (Next.js) | Web Performance Enthusiast</h1>

-Passionate about building scalable and high-performance web applications with a focus on modern JavaScript frameworks, user experience, and optimization.
-Constantly exploring new technologies and contributing to open-source projects.
+<h3>Passionate about building scalable and high-performance web applications with a focus on modern JavaScript frameworks, user experience, and optimization.
+Constantly exploring new technologies and contributing to open-source projects.</h3>